Home / Programma's / Towards a just water transition in Mozambique

 The second phase of the programme is expected to start at the end of 2026.
 This phase will explore transition pathways through action-oriented knowledge projects.
 The knowledge agenda that identified transition pathways in phase 1 forms the basis of these projects.

 To monitor the quality of the activities within the Global Transitions programme line, a programme committee of international experts advices the KIN on its activities.
 It acts as a quality monitor for the programmes, focusing on both scientific and societal quality and the potential impact of the activities.
 The Programme Committee represents a diversity of national and international knowledge and expertise from various sectors.
-Read more about the Programme Committee Global Transitions on our blog.
+Read more about the Programme Committee Global Transitions via the button below.

 What happened until now?